 2 Tbs. vegetable oil, plus extra to grease the dough

 Put the Six-Grain Blend into the mixing bowl and pour a cup of boiling water over it.
 Mix well and let cool to lukewarm.
-Then add the sourdough starter and stir.
 Then mix in the flours, salt, honey, yeast, and oil.
+Last, add the sourdough starter and stir.
 Mix with a dough whisk until all the flour is moistened.
 Cover and allow to sit for 15 minutes to auto-lyse.
 Then in a standing mixer using the dough hook, knead the dough until it forms a soft dough.
-Coat lightly in oil, cover and allow to rise in a warm space until nearly doubled, about 1 to 1-1/2 hours.
+Coat lightly in oil, cover and allow to rise in a warm space until nearly doubled.
+This could take from 1-3 hours depending on temperature and the level of activity of the sourdough starter.